therod/theminimalistcoder/app/posts/2012-11-09-railsgirlszurich.md

 buzzwords out of the keynote.
 Try to show the girls what simple techniques they can use that help them build their own ideas and not some kind of elevator pitch.

-# 2. So what is a Web application anyway and how do I get it running on my iPhone?
+<b>So what is a Web application anyway and how do I get it running on my iPhone?</b>
 Let’s face it, most of the attendees have never programmed before.
 Hell most of them don’t even know how the Internet works.
 Which is completely fine - but